Lavender Paloma

 To make this cocktail, you’ll need the following ingredients:

-Mezcal: This is the base spirit.
-We went with Sombra Joven Mezcal for its spicy, fruity, and earthy flavor that has notes of citrus.
-For a mocktail version of this drink, try Monday Zero Proof Mezcal in place of the mezcal.
+Mezcal: This is a spirit made in Mexico with agave, sugar, and alcohol that is aged in an underground pit lined with wood.
+We used Sombra Joven Mezcal for its spicy, fruity, and earthy flavor that has notes of citrus.
+For a mocktail version of this drink, try MONDAY Zero Alcohol Mezcal in place of the mezcal.

-Grapefruit Soda: This is a carbonated beverage flavored with grapefruit juice.
-We used IZZE Grapefruit Soda because it’s very flavorful and is made with 70% fruit juice.
+Grapefruit Soda: This is a soft drink made with grapefruit juice concentrate, citric acid, and carbonated water.
+We used IZZE Sparkling Grapefruit Soda because it’s flavorful and is made with 70% fruit juice.

-Lavender Syrup: This is a sweetener made with lavender, blueberry, cane sugar, citric acid, and water.
-We used Floral Elixir Company’s Lavender Elixir All Natural Flower Syrup for its fragrant floral aroma and taste with berry undertones.
+Lavender Syrup: This is a sweetener made with lavender, sugar, citric acid, and water.
+We used Floral Elixir Company Lavender Elixir because it has a fragrant floral flavor with blueberry undertones.

-Sea Salt: This is added to the rim to add savoriness for balance.
+Sea Salt: This is a mineral.
 We used Maldon Sea Salt Flakes.

 Tasting Notes